elixir-lang/elixir/lib/elixir/pages/getting-started/module-attributes.md

 ## As temporary storage

-So far, we have seen how to define attributes, but how can read them?
+So far, we have seen how to define attributes, but how can we read them?
 Let's see an example:

 ```elixir
 defmodule MyServer do